isomerpages/moe-chongzhengpri/_for-partners/Canteen Vendor.md

 **Application Procedure**

-Download and complete the application form.
-You may also request for a hardcopy from the School’s General Office.
+1. Download and complete the application form.
+You may also request for a hardcopy from the School’s General Office.<ul>
 <p><a href="https://go.gov.sg/czps-canteen-application-form" target="_blank" rel="noopener">[Application Form]</a></p><p>

 Attached the following documents together with the application form:
 </p><p></p><li>Photocopy of the NRIC (front and back)</li>
 	<li>List of proposed menu and pricing for all items</li>
 	<li>Photocopy of relevant certificates such as Basic Food Hygiene Course, etc.</li>